Index News Docs Issues Source

 Search path

 Chawan parses all mime.types files defined in external.mime-types.
-If no mime.types file was found, the built-in mime type associations are used.
+When no mime.types file is found, the built-in MIME type associations are used.

 The default search path for mime.types files is: